mackelec/Dual-Parallel-Stepper-Driver/readme.md

  - On-Board 3.3V regulator.
  - Connector for Motor Power Supply (12V,24V etc)
  - Second, paralleled input connector, allow daisy chaining to another parallel module so you could drive four motors and so on.

+#### PCB

+ - PCB is ready to order from www.jlcpcb.com .
+ - Upload Gerber_PCB_dualStepperDriver.zip
+ - BOM and PicknPlace files present also.